6 Fun and Effective Articulation Games for Kids

 If your child, like mine, doesn’t listen to you when playing games, you can also try digital games

-Pair matching has become one of our go-to activities.
+Pair matching articulation game has become one of our go-to activities.

 Hide the image of your child’s flashcard Use printed flashcards with your child’s target.